samus-io/tablab-steps/steps/Vrxj2PU1OMNodWXNcLfWfSOXkkM3OHPMoZl/en/README.md

 * [ ] Validate the file type based on its actual data, not trusting the `Content-Type` header or the magic number, as both can be easily spoofed.
 * [ ] Test the file for malicious content by running it through an antivirus or sandbox to ensure it doesn't contain harmful data.
 * [ ] Ensure that file uploads are restricted to authorized users whenever possible.
-* [ ] Store the files on a different server or service, but if that isn't an option, store them outside the webroot.
+* [ ] Use a dedicated service or another server for file storage, but if that isn't an option, store them outside the webroot.
 * [ ] In the case of public access to the files, prevent path/URL guessing (e.g., using random file names or an internal mapping system).
 * [ ] Protect the file upload from `Cross-Site Request Forgery (CSRF)` attacks.
 * [ ] Verify that the libraries used are securely configured and regularly updated.